-The company also historical data to track sales data on a regional level.
+The company also uses historical data to track sales data on a regional level.
 This helps them identify which regions are performing well and which ones need improvement.

-Popular BI systems in ERP
+Popular BI system in ERP

 Following are some popular Business Intelligence systems that are used in ERP systems: